House of Lords Reform Bill 2012: Elected members

 Each elected member would have served for three "electoral periods", which effectively would have been the same as a single 15-year term.
-Elections to the reformed House would have been called for the same day as the next United Kingdom general election unless that election had been earlier than 7 May 2015, in which case they would coincide with the first election after 7 May 2015.
-Unless they were called early, House of Commons elections would take place at the same time as elections for one-third (120) of the elected House of Lords seats.
+Elections to the reformed House would have been called for the same day as the next general election unless that election had been earlier than 7 May 2015, in which case they would coincide with the first election after 7 May 2015.
+Subsequent elections for one-third (120) of the elected House of Lords seats would take place at the same time as House of Commons elections, with the exception of early House of Commons elections called within two years after a House of Lords election.

 The voting system was set out in Part 2 and Schedule 3 of the bill.
-It provided for a semi-open list system, allowing voters to choose a party or an individual, in Scotland, Wales, and England (which would have been divided into regions as is done in European Parliament elections).
-Northern Ireland would have used the Single Transferable Vote.
+It provided for a semi-open list system, allowing voters to choose a party or an individual, in Scotland, Wales, and England (which would have been divided into regions as was done in European Parliament elections).
+Northern Ireland would have used the Single transferable vote.

 In the case of a casual vacancy, an interim replacement would have generally filled the seat until the next House of Lords election.
 In Northern Ireland, members who were in a party (at the time of their election) would have their replacement chosen by the party, while independents simply would have had their seat remain vacant.
 In the rest of the UK, the next person available to be selected on the party list would have become the interim replacement.
 If there was no one left on the list or the person did not belong to a registered party, the next person who would have been elected and still wants to join the House of Lords would have been the replacement member.